ShellRechargeSolutionsEU/ocpp/README.md

-For instance, on top you see that the user of the whole cake can give information to the OCPP layer by calling the `ocppConnection.sendRequest` method or by overriding the `OcppConnectionComponent.requestedVersions` method.
+For instance, on top you see that the user of the whole cake can give information to the OCPP layer by calling the `ocppConnection.sendRequest` method.
 And on the lower middle right you see that the SRPC cake layer can get information from the WebSocket layer by overriding the `onMessage`, `onDisconnect` and `onError` methods of the `WebSocketComponent`.

 There has to be one instance of the whole cake for every open WebSocket connection in the system.
 A server would typically maintain a mapping of